DYR202 Laboratory Animal Science

 The course teachers will be available for guiding the students related to the topics covered in lectures, colloquia and practical teaching.
 In addition the teachers will be available to answer questions via email, telephone or alternatively by personal meeting during normal working hours by appointment as far as it is possible during the course weeks.

 Lists of recommended litterature will be available on Canvas

 The previous courses in the study programme.

 The lectures are not mandatory.

-If a student is positioned right between two letter-grades for the final grade in the subject, the score from the multiple choice exam may be taken into account when the final grade is set.
+If there are uncertainties related to the evaluation fo the final grading of a student, the score from the multiple choice exam may be taken into account when the final grade is set.

-The 2 weeks of practicals must be passed.
+The 2 weeks of internal and external practical training is mandatory and must be passed.

-30 hours x 10 studypoints = 300 hours.
-We expect the students to work with problem-solving exercises and prepear themselves for the exams in addition to the structured teaching programme.
+30 hours x 10 credits = 300 hours.
+We expect the students to work with colloquium assignments and prepare for the exam in addition to the scheduled teaching programme.